mui-magic/mui-magic/README.md

 import { Button } from '@mui-magic/your-theme';

 function App() {
   return <Button>Hello World</Button>; // This button is styled for you automatically!
-No ThemeProvider necessary.
+No ThemeProvider required.
 }

 ReactDOM.render(<App />, document.querySelector('#app'));